pablorr24/metagenomics_snakemake/README.md

 For details on the steps of each workflow, see the **workflow_summary** file

 To run a workflow, first modify the configuration file and adjust to your parameters.
 Afterwards, run Snakemake.
+Note: Make sure you are in the working directory (specified in the config file)

 ### Short-reads
 ```snakemake -s Snakefile_fastqc --cores all``` \